What is a Cappuccino and How to Make it (All You Wanna Know!)

 Latte is another popular milk-based espresso drink made with steamed milk and a small amount of frothed milk.

 The difference is cappuccino has a higher proportion of frothed milk, which gives it a drier texture and a stronger coffee flavor.
-The latte, on the other hand, has a higher ratio of steamed milk which gives it a milder coffee flavor and a creamier texture, making it a great choice for those who prefer a lighter coffee taste.
+The latte, on the other hand, has a higher ratio of steamed milk which gives it a milder coffee flavor and a creamier texture, making it a great choice for those who prefer a sweeter taste.

 Read a detailed guide on Latte vs Cappuccino